Fellows training in endocrinology and metabolism at the University

 is performed in the clinic by trained endocrine nurses, and cytology

 services are readily available.
 UVa employs a fully electronic medical

 Throughout their fellowship training, fellows maintain a weekly, half-day longitudinal care (continuity) clinic in which they provide endocrine care to their own roster of patients while learning from faculty preceptors dedicated to teaching and mentorship.

 Inpatient Consultation Service

 The fellows have primary responsibility for the inpatient general endocrinology/diabetes consultation service, which renders over 600 initial consultations annually and involves a wide variety of endocrine pathology.
 Fellow activities include initial evaluation, daily follow-up, and being a liaison between the primary and consulting teams.
-Fellows complete at least 6 months on the consult service during their first two years (in most cases, 5 months during the first year and at least one month in the second year).
+Fellows complete at least 6 months on the consult service during their first two years (for three-year fellows, this includes 5.5 months during the first year and at least one month in the second and third years).
 Currently, two fellows are on the consult service at all times, allowing them to alternate overnight and weekend call.
-The typical census includes 12-20 patients per day and 3-5 new consultations per day.
+The typical census includes 12-15 patients per day and 3-5 new consultations per day.

 Coordinated Care Programs

 Our division is an integral part of the Neuroendocrine Service (a combined endocrine and neurosurgery service), which performs 150-250 transphenoidal pituitary operations and over 50 gamma knife radiosurgery procedures each year.
 This service has an international reputation, routinely drawing patients from all parts of the globe.
 Our division also works very closely with the Endocrine Surgery Service (a division of General Surgery) and the Department of Otolaryngology-Head and Neck Surgery to ensure excellent care of patients requiring thyroid, parathyroid, and adrenal surgery.